‘'Rated as Outstanding’ for all aspects of our Initial Teacher Education provision in 2011 and again in our April 2013 Ofsted inspection.

 Whichever programme you choose, you can be assured of a warm welcome, knowledgeable and approachable staff as well as a strong research led ethos and culture.

 We look forward to welcoming you to the School of Education, Durham University.

 Through its ethos of research-led teaching, we provide trainee teachers with a challenging and rewarding education.
 We produce teachers with an in-depth knowledge of learning and education as whole, who are able to reflect on their experiences and adapt accordingly.
 Our trainees not only critically assess the latest research, but also utilise these theories to inform their own practice.

 We offer three programmes that to Qualified Teacher Status (QTS):

 Whether you wish to gain QTS by undertaking an undergraduate or a postgraduate qualification, our programmes will give you the opportunity to develop your skills and abilities.
-The support provided by both the mentors in our partnership schools and our own academic tutors is of the highest calibre and both the schools and the University work together to ensure that you become an effective and creative educator.
+The support provided by both the mentors in our partnership schools and our own academic tutors is of the highest calibre and both the schools and the University work closely together to ensure that you become an effective and engaging educator.